Academics » Instructional Programs

 The Framework for Teaching - Charlotte Danielson

-The Framework for Teaching is an instrument used in conjunction with the new Common Core State Standards.
-The Common Core State Standards will have a profound effect on the education that our students will receive.
+The Framework for Teaching is an instrument used with the NYS State Standards.
+The standards will have a profound effect on the education that our students will receive.
 Danielson's Framework emphasizes active, rather than passive, learning by students.
-In all areas they place a great deal of importance on deep conceptual understanding, thinking and reasoning, and the skill of argumentation (Students take a position and support it with logic and evidence.).
+In all areas, they place great importance on deep conceptual understanding, thinking and reasoning, and the skill of argumentation (Students support it with logic and evidence).

-The teaching of Common Core State Standards requires a close reading of text and a greater emphasis on nonfiction works must take place.
+The teaching of Standards requires a close reading of text and a greater emphasis on nonfiction works must take place.
 In mathematics there must be a focus on the principle topics in each grade level, with fluency and skill in the application of mathematical concepts.

 The students must be prepared for college and careers.
 A deep conceptual understanding, for argumentation, and for logical reasoning will be priorities in the classroom.
-Students will take an active role in their own learning, and they will respectfully challenge the thinking of their classmates.
-Through the Common Core State Standards and the Framework of Teaching the students will become "intellectually active".
+Students will take an active role in their own learning and respectfully challenge their classmates' thinking.
+Through the NYS State Standards and the Framework of Teaching the students will become "intellectually active".
 The classroom will be a community of learners, in which the students assume a large part of the responsibility of the success of the lesson; they make suggestions, initiate improvements, monitor their own learning against clear standards, and serve as resources to one another.

-Students will be reflecting on themselves as "intellectually active" learners through the use of a self-reflection checklist.
+Students will reflect on themselves as "intellectually active" learners through a self-reflection checklist.
 This checklist will empower them to take responsibility for their learning.

 Student Self Reflection